juliebro/orca-sightings-api/docs/index.md

 - [Delete user accounts](./tutorials/delete-user.md) and [sighting entries](./tutorials/delete-sighting.md).

 {: .warning }
 This is a simulated REST interface only for the demonstration of API documentation.
-As such, the service doesn't require authentication.